butttons/flaggly/README.md

 # Flaggly

 Flaggly is a lightweight, self-hosted feature flag service running on Cloudflare Workers.
-Deploy your own instance in minutes with boolean flags, payload flags, A/B testing, and progressive rollouts.
+Deploy your own worker in minutes with boolean flags, payload flags, A/B testing, and progressive rollouts.

 Docs - [flaggly.dev](https://flaggly.dev)